Turek/drush_local_environment/README.md

 in variables table, so you don't have to do that through the UI.
 It also takes care of creating .htaccess files in those subdirectories for security.

+To set permissions correctly, module detects your apache user and group automatically.

 ## When would you need this?

 You might be seeing one of below notices: